thednp/shorty/README.md

 # shorter-js
-A small ES6+ library with various JavaScript tools useful for creating light libraries.
+A small ES6+ library with various JavaScript tools, all ESLint valid, useful for creating light libraries.
 Featured in [KUTE.js](https://github.com/thednp/kute.js), [BSN](https://github.com/thednp/bootstrap.native), [Navbar.js](https://github.com/thednp/navbar.js) and other libraries.

 * The purpose if the library is to speed up the development workflow, minimize the size of larger libraries by providing a shorter syntax for most used JavaScript API methods, most used strings or other helpful utilities.